Charliejamesfletcher/Charliejamesfletcher/README.md

 - 📝 I regularly write articles on Artificial Intelligence

-- 💬 Ask me about tokenization
+- 💬 Ask me about: tokenization

 - 📫 How to reach me: **21cfletcher@copleston.suffolk.sch.uk**